g-etorri/articles/jncie-self-study/bgp-and-policies/9-ibgp-peering-configuration.md

 set protocols bgp group iBGP-AS65020-West authentication-algorithm ao set protocols bgp group iBGP-AS65020-West authentication-key-chain l4b
 ```
-Note that send-id will be the recv-id in the other side, e.g. in the R1 the recv-id will be 1 and send-id 2 (we can repeat this in all routers, no problem).
+Note: The send-id on the RR must match the recv-id on the client, and vice versa.
+E.g., if the RR sends with ID 1 and receives with ID 2, the client will send with ID 2 and receive with ID 1.

-The RR configuration is ready now!
-So, we can configure our RR clients.
-I'll configure only one as baseline, the other routers will have a similar configuration, changing only de local-address.
+With the RR fully configured, we move on to the RR Clients.
+I will use R1 as the baseline example; the other routers follow an identical structure, differing only by their local-address.

-We'll define two policies, the import policy to have a term to reject the routes with the blackhole community, and the export policy to change the next-hop of the prefixes, applying the next-hop-self.
+We define an import policy to reject routes tagged with the Blackhole community, and an export policy to enforce next-hop self.
 ```
 set policy-options policy-statement next-hop-self then next-hop self set policy-options policy-statement import-rr term BH from community Blackhole